wiredzenith/FallDetection/ProjectLog.md

 - [ ] ~~Start working on SPI functions. (abandoned)~~

+- [x] build physical circuit for testing hardware interrupts.

+- [ ] configure ADXL345 for issuing interrupts on a free fall.

 #### Project introduction

 explanation of what my project is and my reason for choosing it.

 #### Technology's used in my project

 react, node , express, MongoDB (MERN).
-ATmega 324PB. analog devices accelerator ADXL345 GPS, GSM, Bluetooth
+ATmega 324PB. analog devices accelerator ADXL345, GSM

 #### Demo